george-eastman-museum/Intro-to-FFMPEG-Workshop/docs/_sources/installation.rst.txt

 .. image:: images/windows_install4.png

-- To verify that the installation works, continue on to section 4.
+- To verify that the installation works, continue on to :doc:`section 5 <verifying_installation>`.

 ************
 4.2.
 Mac